Top Business Intelligence Features To Boost Your Business Performance

 a) Drag & drop

-Traditionally, reporting and analytics have only been meant for IT specialists to perform, making the process segregated for non-technical users.
-The basis of self-service BI tools is the ease of use and accessibility.
-This makes having an intuitive drag and drop interface one of the most critical BI features concerning the analytical process.
-Essentially, the drag and drop feature enables you, or anyone in your organization, to query and visualize data without writing a single line of SQL code.
+Essentially, the drag-and-drop feature enables you, or anyone in your organization, to query and visualize data without writing a single line of SQL code.
 It is as simple as selecting fields from your data sources, dragging them into the y and x-axis, and defining any other conditions for your charts such as dimensions or filters.
-In a matter of seconds, you can visualize your most important performance indicators instead of waiting hours or days for the IT department to deliver a report.
+In a matter of seconds, you can visualize your most important KPIs instead of waiting hours or days for the IT department to deliver a report.

 b) Custom fields & expressions